John-McPherson/JavaScript-Essentials-Portfolio-Project/README.md

 ### **New Game button**
  * The game will be accompanied by a button that allows the player to start a new game prior to finishing their current one.
+ ### **Timer**
+ * To increase the players engagement and to prevent the game from being played indefintely I have included a 10 second timer.
+Once the timer hits 0 the player loses a life and the game state updates.

 ### **Languages**